svvoii/Docker_WordPress_Site/README.md

 - `git` must be installed.. ;)

 ### USAGE
-There is a simple Makefile which will simplify the useage..
+There is a simple Makefile which will simplify the usage..

 From this directory run the following:
 ``` bash